 Hiring Status

-South Sound 911 - 911 Call-Taker & Dispatcher has 12 vacancies.
+South Sound 911 - 911 Call-Taker & Dispatcher (LE or Fire) has 5 vacancies.

-The deadline to test for the next hiring cycle is May 26, 2023.
+The deadline to test for the next hiring cycle is February 23, 2026.

 South Sound 911 is continuously hiring for positions within our Communications divisions.
 If you are interested in a career with South Sound 911, please select our agency to receive your testing scores.